AkramOM606/American-Sign-Language-Detection/README.md

 * TensorFlow
 * Pillow
 * NumPy
+* Tensorflow
-* Tensorflow v2.16.1 (During Training if you face an error from the line converting to tflite model use tensorflow v2.16.1)
+##### Note: If you face an error during training from the line converting to the tflite model, use TensorFlow v2.16.1.